History of Winnipeg: Downtown revitalization efforts

 In 1979, the Eaton's catalogue building was converted into the first downtown mall in the city.
 It was called Eaton Place but would change its name to Cityplace following the controversial demolition of the empty Eaton's store in 2002.

 Immediately following the 1979 energy crisis, Winnipeg experienced an economic downturn in advance of the early 1980s recession.
 Throughout the recession, the city incurred closures of prominent businesses such as the Winnipeg Tribune and the Swift's and Canada Packers meat packing plants.
 In 1981, Winnipeg was one of the first cities in Canada to sign a tripartite agreement to revitalize its downtown area.
 The three levels of government—federal, provincial and municipal—have contributed over $271-million to the development needs of downtown Winnipeg over the past 20 years.
 The funding was instrumental in attracting Portage Place mall, which comprises the headquarters of Investors Group, the offices of Air Canada, and several apartment complexes.

 In 1989, the reclamation and redevelopment of the CNR rail yards at the junction of the Red and Assiniboine rivers turned The Forks into Winnipeg's most popular tourist attraction.

 In 1993, feeling that their community needs were not being fulfilled, the residents of Headingley seceded from Winnipeg and officially became incorporated as a municipality.

+The city again hosted the Pan American Games in 1999.

 A crowd at The Forks on 31 May 2011, during the official announcement of the NHL's Atlanta Thrashers relocation to Winnipeg.

 In 1996 Winnipeg's National Hockey League team (the Winnipeg Jets) left for Phoenix, Arizona.
 Fifteen years later, the Atlanta Thrashers of the NHL relocated to Winnipeg for the 2011–12 season.

 During the 1997 Red River flood, the floodway was pushed to its limits.
-The Red River Floodway Expansion is set to be completed in late 2010 at a final cost of more than $665,000,000 CAD.
+The Red River Floodway Expansion was completed in 2011 at a final cost of more than $665,000,000 CAD.
+In 2015, the city hosted matches of the FIFA Women's World Cup at Investors Group Field; the stadium has also co-hosted multiple Grey Cup matches as the home of the Winnipeg Blue Bombers.
+The city hosted the 2023 World Police and Fire Games.